 Popular use scenarios

-- I am a runner with a Forerunner 235 or other running watch, Fenix 3 or Vivoactive 4, 3 or HR, and want to see my routes as I run.
+- I am a runner or cyclist with a Venu, Vivoactive, Forerunner 55/235 or Fenix 3 watch, and want to see my routes as I run/ride.
 This is dwMap's primary use case.

 - I am a cyclist with an Edge 520, 820, 1000, etc, and I want to download routes more easily from Strava and Ride with GPS.
 This is routeCourse's primary use case.

 - I am an athlete with a Fenix 5/6 or Forerunner 945/935/645 and I want to download routes more easily from Strava and Ride with GPS to use with the built-in Run/Bike app.
 This is another routeCourse primary use case.